carbon-language/carbon-lang/docs/design/unions.md

 > example is speculative, and should be updated to reflect the eventual design
 > of those features.

-Field groups are sets of fields (and/or unions) that can be made active or inactive as a unit.
+Field groups are sets of fields (and/or unions) that can be created and destroyed as a unit.
 They are initialized from anonymous structs whose fields have the same types, names, and order, and their names are part of the names of their fields: